cloudwheels/mn-bootstrap-old-cw-updates/README.md

     The shell script now automates the startup/teardown of docker services and the protx masternode registration process.
 TODO is adding the config to the MN server and rebooting, rather than doing it manually.

+    - remove or comment out masternode lines from .data/dash.conf before running the script

 ---